Irrespective of how advanced your machine learning model is, the outputs from the algorithm will be bad if the input-population is bad.

 There are 7 very effective measures you can implement to correct the situation if your data model is built on the wrong population.
 They include:

-1. Cleansing– the data must be cleansed with regularization methods.
+The data must be cleansed with regularization methods.
 The use of subsets of data and regressive testing will help to track unexpected behaviors in the pattern.
-This process will detect, segregate, and eliminate wrong population as well as over fitting of data.
-It will remove outdated and irrelevantinformationfrom the data vault as well.
+This process will detect, segregate, and eliminate the wrong population as well as overfitting of data.
+It will remove outdated and irrelevant information from the data vault as well.

-2. Eliminating duplications – Disk fragmentation many times causes duplication of data because it is stored in bits and pieces.
+Disk fragmentation many times causes duplication of data because it is stored in bits and pieces.
 This will blur the system with too much and/or conflicting data.
 Naturally, a data model that is populated with such information is bound to produce incorrect results!
-So it will be prudent to modify your data model, so that it eliminates duplicate data during the digital data streaming stage and arrests wrong population.
+So it will be prudent to modify your data model so that it eliminates duplicate data during the digital data streaming stage and arrests the wrong population.

-3. Automating data input – Automating the process of data input will ensure that at least in the future the data entered does not carry the burden of human error.
-One of the ways this can be implemented is by giving multiple choice questions to customers during a feedback session instead of text boxes to input data.
+Automating the process of data input will ensure that at least in the future the data entered does not carry the burden of human error.
+One of the ways this can be implemented is by giving multiple-choice questions to customers during a feedback session instead of text boxes to input data.

-5. Creating a hybrid model – Modify your model into a hybrid version so that it has a more aggressive approach towards wrong population.
+Modify your model into a hybrid version so that it has a more aggressive approach towards the wrong population.
 This will not only prevent such a situation in the future, it will also make the data model more accurate and easier to govern.

 But a data model can get infested with the wrong population due to extraneous reasons which are beyond its scope.
 So here is the 7-step process by which an analyst can correct if build a data model on the wrong population.